GNOME/glib/docs/reference/gobject/signals.md

 A signal emission mainly involves invocation of a certain set of callbacks in precisely defined manner.
 There are two main categories of such callbacks, per-object ones and user provided ones.
-(Although signals can deal with any kind of instantiatable type, I'm referring to those types as "object types" in the following, simply because that is the context most users will encounter signals in.)
+(Although signals can deal with any kind of instantiatable type, those types are referred to as ‘object types’ in the following, simply because that is the context most users will encounter signals in.)
 The per-object callbacks are most often referred to as "object method handler" or "default (signal) handler", while user provided callbacks are